snowclipsed/moondream-zig/README.md

 | Python (Huggingface)| 5.5                           | 10.5                      |

-*Note: These benchmarks were run on consumer hardware with the model in FP16 precision.
+*Note: These benchmarks were run on consumer CPUs with the model in FP16 precision.
 Performance may vary based on your specific hardware.
 Please feel free to submit your own benchmarks in an issue!*

 ## File Structure